playmiel/ESPAsyncWebClient/README.md

 An asynchronous HTTP client library for ESP32 microcontrollers, built on top of AsyncTCP.
 This library provides a simple and efficient way to make HTTP requests without blocking your main program execution.

-> ⚠️ **Avertissement HTTPS**: La connexion TLS/HTTPS réelle n'est pas encore implémentée.
-Les URLs `https://` sont simplement reconnues pour parser le port (443) et le flag `secure`, mais aucune négociation TLS n'est effectuée.
-N'utilisez pas cette bibliothèque pour transmettre des données sensibles tant que le support TLS n'est pas ajouté.
+> ⚠️ **HTTPS Warning**: Real TLS/HTTPS is NOT implemented yet. `https://` URLs are rejected with `HTTPS_NOT_SUPPORTED`.
+Do not use this library for sensitive data until TLS support is added.

 ## Features